helenmurugan/the-groomers-network/TESTING.md

 | Edge | Displays and functions correctly  | PASS |
 ---
 ## Accessibility
-Care was taken during development to use semantic HTML, aria labels and alt text.
+Care was taken during development to use semantic HTML, aria labels and alt attributes.
 All pages were tested using the Lighthouse tool in DevTools.

 ![lighthouse](documentation/lighthouse.jpg)